LimJY03/SyntaxComparison/02. Inputs and Outputs/README.md

 | `sc.nextDouble()` | `double` |
 | `sc.next.charAt(n)` | The `char` at the *n*th index. |
 | `sc.nextBoolean()` | `boolean` |

+Note that other than `nextLine()`, the other inputs are delimited by `whitespace` or `newline` character.
+Using the wrong input function results in a runtime error.

 ### Example